Our Expertise

 Our Infrastructure

 To enable the data processing and storage of this deluge of genomic information, the CGEn platform is supported by an equally impressive computational and data storage infrastructure, which currently includes over 50,000 compute cores, over 26 Petabytes of storage, and an equivalent amount of archive storage.
 CGEn’s partnership with the Digital Research Alliance of Canada enables access to additional relevant computational resources.
+CGEn is also a key partner in the Pan-Canadian Genome Library.

 Sequencing Technologies

-• Illumina HiSeq X
+• Illumina NovaSeq X plus

 • Illumina NovaSeq 6000